BarryZM/A-system-of-Chinese-medical-multi-KBQA/README.md

 | accompanies| 2205 |symptoms|5998 |
 |recipes|4506 | others|15945 |
 ### Obtain infomation from DingXiangYiSheng
-By BeautifulSoup and request to obtain the relevent data, full script in obtain_information_from_web.py. little part:
+By BeautifulSoup and request to obtain the relevent data, full script in obtain_information_from_web.py.
+The triple file is Hopistal_trple.txt. little part:
 ```
 def provience_w():
     fw=open("provience_and_web.txt","w",encoding="utf-8")